stevenktruong/math-website/data/classes/131a.3.21w/notes/week-4.md

 </theorem>

 We know that $\Q$ has gaps in it, which is why we work with $\R$.
-However, the fact that $\Q$ is dense means that the gaps are very "tiny."
+However, the fact that $\Q$ is dense means that the gaps are very "tiny".
 In other words, no matter how far you zoom in, you'll always see infinitely many rational numbers.

 <example>